Agapanthus

 Gardeners in Florida should plant their agapanthus in full sun for the best blooms.
 Light irrigation between spring and fall is ideal.
 In most of Florida agapanthus is dormant during the winter months.
 Do not water plants during their dormant period.
 Other factors that boost blooming are improved soil and high “stand” density (agapanthus blooms best in dense, undisturbed clumps of plants called stands).
 If diminished blooming doesn’t deter you, divide the clumps in the fall as you would your other bulbs.

-Although pests are not usually a major concern, gardeners occasionally find some chewing and boring on the leaves.
+Although insect pests are not usually a major concern, gardeners occasionally find some chewing and boring on the leaves.
 As for disease, botrytis fungus can be damaging to plantings of agapanthus.
 In humid areas, particularly in the eastern U.S., we recommend planting only disease-resistant cultivars.

 When planting, space individuals 18-24 inches apart.
 Propagate established plants by division of the clumps, or by seed.